-CMS has indicated that it is developing a rule that would provide a pathway for expedited coverage of technologies under the Medicare program, though that rule has yet to be released.
+CMS has indicated that it is developing a program that would provide a pathway for expedited transitional coverage of emerging technologies under the Medicare program, though that rule has yet to be released.
 While we will continue to monitor this, we will also remain focused on building out our reimbursement strategy for both commercial and government payers.
 We continue to work with Medicare requirements and policies for coverage, coding, and payment of durable medical equipment and assess how the PoNS device may be treated with respect to coding, coverage, and reimbursement under the Medicare program.